 The use of sealing additives or soluble oils in the cooling system can cause damage to the engine.
-These additives can plug various areas of the radiator, EGR system, and oil cooler.
-Plugging the cooling system can prevent or slow heat transfers, causing internal engine damage.
+These additives can plug various areas of the radiator, EGR system and oil cooler.
+The plugging of the cooling system can hamper heat transfer, causing internal engine damage.
 DO NOT use sealing additives or soluble oils in the cooling system.
 The use of sealing additives can

-- Build up in coolant low-flow areas - Plug the radiator and oil cooler
+- Build up in coolant low-flow areas

+- Plug the radiator and oil cooler

 - Damage the water pump seal

 - Damage heat transfer surfaces

 - Damage seals and hoses

 - Corrode brass and copper